 Review of 2018 Board Member Application Forms

-It was determined that the following applicants did meet the requirements to be considered for a board seat due to their application being incomplete or not fulfilling the committee member’s expectations: Beth Hurny and Yusuf Harper.
+It was determined that the following applicants did not meet the requirements to be considered for a board seat due to their application being incomplete or not fulfilling the committee member’s expectations: Beth Hurny and Yusuf Harper.

-The committee felt the following members had exceptional experience and expertise to offer and would be ideal candidates for NYSARH committees with future Board Member potential: Tracy Kroft, Sheila Singleton-Best, and Alison Coates.
-The committee suggested that a board member be identified that could reach out to each of these applicants and serve as a mentor of sorts; this will assist in providing insight to the requirements and expectations of a board member.
+The committee felt the following three applicants might be good candidates for board membership in future years, provided they become engaged with NYSARH committees in the interim: Tracy Kroft, Sheila Singleton-Best, and Alison Coates.
+The committee suggested that, in order to provide these applicants with greater insight into the requirements and expectations of being a board member, they should be invited to engage in NYSARH committee work.
+The letter responding to their application will suggest this.

-The committee agreed that the following applicants should be considered based on their application and additional feedback that was provided by committee members: Richard Duvall, Michael Pease and Mandy Qualls.
-Committee members were able to provide additional insight to these applicants work experience, skills, expertise, overall work ethic and what they may lend to NYSRAH’s board of directors.
+The committee agreed that the following three applicants should be given further consideration: Richard Duvall, Michael Pease and Mandy Qualls.
+Committee members were able to provide additional insight into these applicants’ work experience, skills, expertise, overall work ethic and what they may lend to NYSRAH’s board of directors.

-The committee agreed that following applicants should also be considered based on their application, but would like to gather additional information on each applicant from at least one of the references listed on their application: David Riddell, Tess Barker and Nancy McGraw.
+The committee agreed that the following three applicants should also be given further consideration : David Riddell, Tess Barker and Nancy McGraw.
+Committee members will gather additional information on each applicant from at least one of the references listed on their application.

 Action: Committee members agreed to contact the following references:

-Claire will reach out to at least one of Sheila Singleton-Best’s references
+Claire will reach out to at least one of Tess Barker’s references

 Richard will reach out to at least one of Nancy McGraw’s references